vkawasth/Trainingless-Transformer-NoGradientDescent/README.md

 Transformer weight setting a Gradient Flow Problem (not an optimization problem) so we can finish these Phases separately as compilers farm regions of compilation.
 We keep separation of concern at C++ level.

+# Build and Run
+Go to PhasedCompiler directory and run ./build_all.sh run

 # AU-Fukaya Compiler Tests

 **Patent**: 64/092,381 · 64/092,056 · 64/085,268 · 64/085,273 · 64/090,029